 Accomplishing more together than we can do alone we can create a more vibrant Delaware County.
 Through smart philanthropy and informed decision-making, we’re a catalyst for change – mobilizing resources and providing leadership to solve community challenges.
 Our programs and initiatives inspire ideas and ignite action.
 Please join our email list and consider donating to support our efforts.
 The foundation is grateful to people like you who want to make a difference.

 The foundation supports its grantmaking partnerships with a growing, permanent charitable endowment for Delaware County.
 We invest that endowment wisely for the long term, and each year we use a portion of the endowment, supplemented by generous contributions to make gifts to nonprofits serving our community.

 We provide grants through:

 Current priorities for the competitive grantmaking process include children’s health and well-being, community and economic development, food security, and hospice and homecare.
-The FY21 Impact Grants RFP application is available here and grant awards will be announced in late April, 2021.
+The FY21 Impact Grants RFP is available here and grant awards will be announced in late April, 2021.
 FY20 grant awards announced in March 2020 can be found here.